k98kurz/tapescript/docs.md

 ## OP_NOT - 46 - x2E

-Pulls a value from the queue; performs bitwise NOT operation; puts result onto the queue.
+Pulls a value from the stack; performs bitwise NOT operation; puts result onto the stack.

 Aliases:
 - NOT

 ## OP_RANDOM - 47 - x2F

-Read the next byte from the tape, interpreting as an unsigned int; put that many random bytes onto the queue.
+Pull an item from the tape, interpreting as a signed int; put that many random bytes onto the stack.

 Aliases:
 - RANDOM